Conventional controls – thermostat and baffle

 Which foods should you put where?

-The crisper The enclosed drawer(s) you’ll find at the bottom of most fresh-food compartments — is designed for keeping fruit and vegetables fresh.
-A good crisper should be cool and well sealed, which means it won’t be as dry as the rest of the fridge, so your vegies should stay fresh for longer.
+The crisper The enclosed drawer(s) you'll find at the bottom of most fresh-food compartments is designed for keeping fruit and vegetables fresh.
+A good crisper should be cool and well sealed, which means it won't be as dry as the rest of the fridge, so your veggies should stay fresh for longer.
 Check that the fridge's air outlets don't blow into it, as this will dry them out faster.

-The door shelves are usually the most convenient spot to put bottles, whether of milk, soft drink, sauce, juice or wine.
-But in some of the fridges we’ve tested, the door bottle shelves have been warmer than is ideal for keeping milk (it’s best stored at or below 4°C).
+The door shelves Usually the most convenient spot to put bottles, whether milk, soft drink, sauce, juice or wine.
+But in some of the fridges we've tested, the door bottle shelves have been warmer than is ideal for keeping milk (it's best stored at or below 4°C).
 If you want it to last longer, keep it in a colder place in the body of the fridge.
-And some fridges’ door shelves are too small to store soft-drink bottles.
+And some fridges' door shelves are too small to store soft-drink bottles.

-Dairy compartment This is intended to keep cheese, butter and the like at a warmer temperature than in the rest of the fridge — closer to serving or spreading temperature.
-Of course, cheese in particular won’t last as long as if it’s stored at a colder temperature.
-Soft cheeses shouldn't be stored here but in the cooler main part of the fridge, because they're prone to contamination with listeria bacteria.
+Dairy compartment This is intended to keep cheese, butter and the like at a warmer temperature than in the rest of the fridge – closer to serving or spreading temperature.
+Of course, cheese in particular won't last as long as it would if stored at a colder temperature.
+Soft cheeses shouldn't be stored here but instead put them in the cooler main part of the fridge, because they're prone to contamination with listeria bacteria.
 You may also have a butter conditioner, which has a small heater to keep butter soft and spreadable.
-The heater may have a few settings, ‘hard’ usually means the heater’s off and the conditioner functions as a dairy compartment.
+The heater may have a few settings, 'hard' usually means the heater's off and the conditioner functions as a dairy compartment.

 Chiller compartment Some fridges have a chiller compartment, which should be at around 0°C to keep perishable food fresh for longer.
 It's useful for keeping uncooked chicken, fish and other meats fresh, or even for quickly chilling a drink.
-You’ll also find that precooked foods keep longer here, but be careful about cross-contamination with raw foods.
+You'll also find that pre-cooked foods keep longer here, but be careful about cross-contamination with raw foods.

 Convertible compartments A few fridges have a versatile compartment that you can use as a chiller or crisper by selecting the right temperature.
 Some also have a warm setting that's ideal for storing tropical fruits, tomatoes and so on.